About us

 in a roughly: 1 (going) to 4 (not going) ratio → counted as a no-show

-5 We don't cancel events due to weather unless the organizer feels there's a safety risk.
+3 We don't cancel events due to weather unless the organizer feels there's a safety risk.
 We go regardless of sun/rain/light snow.
-Asking if the event is cancelled in the comments section, when the event hasn't been cancelled, or no comment regarding cancellation has been made by the organizer → counted as a no-show (increases no-shows of members)
+Asking if the event is cancelled in the comments section, or posting that you're not going → removal from group (increases no-shows of members)

 Group Safety: